howToCodeWell/composer/README.md

 # Composer - How To Code Well

 This creates a Composer Docker image that has some PHP extensions configured.
 Each Docker tag will follow PHP versions.

-See all available tags here:
+See all available tags on the [Docker Hub](https://hub.docker.com/repository/docker/howtocodewell/composer/tags)

 ## To build locally
 `docker build -t howtocodewell/composer:<TAG> .`